What is PLAAFP?

 n2y also has a wonderful, downloadable resource booklet called Understanding and Developing High‑Quality IEPs which provides additional strategies and guidance on writing solid IEP goals and objectives.

 What should the IEP look like for students who attend an LEA virtual school?
 How should services be provided?

-The IEP for a student attending a virtual school should still contain the same components as a for a student who attends a “brick and mortar” school.
+The IEP for a student attending a virtual school should still contain the same components as one for a student who attends a “brick and mortar” school.
 The virtual school, if acting as a school district, is required to ensure the student has access to a free and appropriate public education (FAPE) under IDEA.
-Here is a link from the U.S. Department of Education outlining the guidelines created in August 2016.